Read more about our curriculum design and ethos HERE or see the links below for the detailed curriculum subject plans.

 Miss Cath Luxton

 All children learn Spanish in weekly MFL lessons.
-The school is linked via the British Council via their ‘Connecting Classrooms’ initiative to a school in Mexico and children have the opportunity to Skype and to work together on joint projects e.g. ‘A day in the life of..’ unit in year 3.
-In June 2015 a Mexican teacher spent a week with the school and we are hoping to build on the link further in 2018-19.
+The school is linked via the British Council via their ‘Connecting Classrooms’ initiative to a school in Mexico and children have the opportunity to connect remotely and to work together on joint projects e.g. ‘A day in the life of..’ unit in Year 3.

 We also have very popular additional ‘Rock Steady’ lessons on a Friday when children have the option to perform as a group (e.g. singer, drums, keyboards, guitarists).

-Wherever possible DJS takes the children outside to learn within our extensive grounds which include ponds and a wildlife area.
-In addition two outdoor Adventure Residentials are run in year 4 (3 days and 2 nights) and year 6 (5 days and 4 nights).
+Wherever possible DJS takes the children outside to learn within our extensive Forest Garden area, which include an outdoor classroom, raised beds, a performance stage, a woodland walk, Buttercup the Caravan, a range of ponds and a wildlife area.
+In addition, two outdoor Adventure Residentials are run in year 4 (3 days and 2 nights) and year 6 (5 days and 4 nights).

 Children learn about key physical attributes such as stamina, speed, balance, co-ordination and agility as well as passing, shooting/striking, throwing, catching and fielding to help them access and be successful at a range of sports.

-Children have 2 PE lessons a week – one taught by their class teacher (Dance and Games), the other by Mrs Kerry Howard (Gymnastics and Games).
+Children have 2 PE lessons a week – one taught by their class teacher.
 They are taught basic skills and individual sports such as Cricket, Rounders, Football and Hockey.

 In year 5 we teach all the children to swim 25 metres confidently in a range of different strokes.
 Children travel to Waterlooville Leisure Centre for 10 weeks in the spring term.